mindkin/hourfleet/docs/youconfigure.md

 		}
 	},
 	"Settings": {
-		"SiteUrl": "https://acmeride.hourfleet.com", // URL of your operational site "TimeZone": "New Zealand Standard Time", // Timezone of your users "Locale": "en-NZ" // Locale of your users
+		"SiteUrl": "https://acmeride.hourfleet.com", // URL of your app "TimeZone": "New Zealand Standard Time", // Timezone of your users "Locale": "en-NZ" // Locale of your users
 	}